-Resetting the Maintenance Alarms (If Equipped)
+Resetting the Maintenance Alarms

-The PowerZone-DLA displays a warning message when the unit is due for maintenance or service.
+The PowerZone-DLA will display a warning message when the unit is due for maintenance or service.
 The maintenance or service interval is set at 750 hours of engine running time.
-Once the unit has been serviced, the maintenance alarm reminder needs to be reset.
+Once the unit has been serviced, the appropriate maintenance alarm reminder needs to be reset.
+The following procedure demonstrates how to reset the maintenance alarms:

-- With the unit shut down, switch the main circuit breaker ON (I).
+- 1. With the unit shut down, switch the main circuit breaker ON (I).
 After initialization, the controller will toggle automatically to the Home screen. - 2.
-Press ↑ and ↓ simultaneously to enter the navigation menu. - 3.
+Press $\uparrow$ and $\downarrow$ simultaneously to enter the navigation menu. - 3.
 See Press ↑ or ↓ to move to the top of the screen.
 Press to enter the Maintenance screen. - Press ↑ or ↓ to highlight the desired alarm that needs to be reset.
 Press ✓ to start reset. - 5.
 Enter the pin 4444.
 To do this, press ✓ and then ↑ or ↓ to adjust the first number of the maintenance pin.
 Press ✓ to continue to the next number.

-Figure 4-1.
+Figure 4-2.
 Entering Maintenance Pin